ZipCPU/wb2axip/README.md

 _Finally, whereas the bridge has been written, it has yet to be significantly tested.
-If you are interested in helping to test it, please contact me at (mailto:dgisselq@yahoo.com).
+If you are interested in helping to test it, please contact me at (dgisselq (at) yahoo.com).
 Until that time, it must be said that the result is subject to change._

 # Thanks